 The Company computes loss per share in accordance with Accounting Standards Codification ("ASC") 260 - Earnings per Share.
 ASC 260 requires presentation of both basic and diluted earnings per share ("EPS") on the face of the statements of operations.
 Basic EPS is computed by dividing net loss available to common shareholders (numerator) by the weighted average number of common shares outstanding (denominator) during the period.
 Diluted EPS gives effect to all dilutive potential common shares outstanding during the period using the treasury stock method and convertible notes payable using the if-converted method.
 Diluted EPS excludes all dilutive potential shares if their effect is antidilutive.
 During periods of net loss, all common stock equivalents are excluded from the diluted EPS calculation because they are antidilutive.

-As of December 31, 2020, the Company has common stock equivalents related to warrants outstanding to acquire 100,869 shares of the Company's common stock.
-As of December 31, 2019, the Company had no warrants.
+As of December 31, 2021 and 2020, the Company had common stock equivalents related to warrants outstanding to acquire 20,174 and 100,869 shares of the Company's common stock, respectively.